mrakgr/The-Spiral-Language/readme.md

 Now if it was something like the above then it would be doing destructuring.
 It would go roughly `1,2,3 -> var [int64; int64; int64]` in the join point and then `var [int64; int64; int64] -> [var int64; var int64; var int64]` on destructuring.

 Keeping the environments fully destructured at all times is important for than just efficiency at runtime, making specialization coherent, supporting partially static structures and making other operations easier - it also solves one of the great language interop problems.
-How are arguments to be passed through join points to other languages?
+"How are arguments to be passed through join points to other languages?"

 It is impossible to pass tuples of primitives to the Cuda side in their default form.
 The reason for that is that C might decide to layout the struct differently than the .NET JIT does and there is no way to access the layout information directly.